This site is provided and sponsored by

 415m.
 Jacko Flat Hut is located on the TL of the Crooked River at the top end of Jacko Flat.

-The beech forest surrounds on the Flat rise rapidly to meet the sheer rock
+The beech covered slopes around the Flat rise rapidly to sheer rock

-walls of the North face of Mt.
+on the Northern face of Mt.
 Alexander.
 There are two gorges in the lower Crooked valley

-and the terrain is rough.
+and the terrain is rough underfoot.
 Upstream of the Hut the River is more benign and rises at a gentle gradient to its headwaters.

 The Crooked has always been a fairly low-use valley, with visitor numbers declining further

-in the 90's and 00's when the tracks were unmaintained for a lengthy period.
+in the 90's and 00's when the tracks were left unmaintained for a lengthy period.

 Crooked valley access is up the old Rotomanu - Kopara Road, which turns off